 - Kayaking and firefly watching.
 If you’re looking for a relaxing activity, try going on a boat tour in Donsol River or Ogod River to see fireflies at night.

 - Enjoy seafood meals.
 Donsol is a fishing village, so take this opportunity to eat fresh seafood cooked the Bicolano way.

-Here are some useful contact information:
+Here is some useful contact information:

 - Donsol Tourism Office – Facebook

 Has this Guide on Whale Shark Watching in Donsol, Sorsogon, been helpful to you?
 If you’ve been here, share your experiences below!

 - Travel Guide to Sorsogon